Pilbara Energy Transition - Burrup

 Last updated:

-The Western Australian Government has worked with the Traditional Owners of Murujuga Country, as well as Horizon Power and key industry stakeholders Yara, Woodside and Perdaman, to design a transmission plan that delivers shared benefits to the entire Pilbara community.
+The Western Australian Government has worked with the Custodians of Murujuga Country, as well as Horizon Power and key industry stakeholders Yara, Woodside and Perdaman, to design a transmission plan that delivers shared benefits to the entire Pilbara community.

 The development of the planned Maitland-Karratha-Burrup line represents the first major step in decarbonising the Pilbara and is an important first step for the Pilbara Energy Transition (PET) Plan.
 The approach will be applied to further transmission projects across the Pilbara.